SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 **Expected result 6**
 The Guided Answer extension will be open displaying the content that was shared

+**Expected result 7**
+The Guided Answer tree opens in browser window, showing the node content and the node path.

 ### Displaying HTML and Node enhancements specific to VSCode or SAP Business Application Studio